-From 11 August 2010, following the implementation of the enduring access reforms, NGET can offer terms for connection to the electricity transmission network based on a Connect and Manage approach.
+From 11 August 2010, following the implementation of the enduring access reforms, NGESO can offer terms for connection to the electricity transmission network based on a Connect and Manage approach.
 This allows new electricity generators to connect to the network once all enabling works are complete, but ahead of wider transmission system reinforcement being finished.
-For more detail on Connect and Manage, see NGET’s Connect and Manage Guidance.
+For more detail on Connect and Manage, see NGESO’s Connect and Manage Guidance.

 We monitor Connect and Manage in line with our duties to protect the interests of gas and electricity consumers.
-Our annual report to the Secretary of State includes information contained in NGET’s Quarterly Report on the Connect and Manage Regime and the half-yearly Timely Connections Report produced by the transmission licensees in accordance with the electricity transmission licence.
+Our annual report to the Secretary of State includes information contained in NGESO’s Quarterly Report on the Connect and Manage Regime and the half-yearly Timely Connections Report produced by the transmission licensees in accordance with the electricity transmission licence.